heatherjzhou/ClipperQTL/README.md

-We have shown that ClipperQTL achieves a 500-fold or 50-fold increase in computational efficiency compared to FastQTL (depending on the variant used) without sacrificing power or precision (preprint).
+We have shown that ClipperQTL achieves a 500-fold or 50-fold increase in computational efficiency compared to FastQTL (depending on the variant used) without sacrificing power or precision (2023).
 In contrast, other alternatives to FastQTL such as eigenMT and TreeQTL have lower power than FastQTL.
 Here we show how to install and use ClipperQTL.

 ## 1. Installation